mithubindia/vmenu/README.md

 <br />

-**vmenu** is a management tool for **Virtuliservmenu VE** that simplifies system administration through an interactive menu, allowing you to execute commands and scripts with ease.
+**vmenu** is a management tool for **Virtuliser VE** that simplifies system administration through an interactive menu, allowing you to execute commands and scripts with ease.

 ---

 ## 📌 Installation
-To install vmenu, simply run the following command in your Virtuliservmenu server terminal:
+To install vmenu, simply run the following command in your Virtuliser server terminal:

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/MacRimi/vmenu/main/install_proxmenux.sh)"